 Licensing

 You can agree to a licensing agreement.
-Licensing involves the owner of the IP (the licensor) giving someone else (the licensee) permission to use – but not own – their IP in exchange for payment.
-For detailed information on types of licences and licence conditions, see How To Licence My IP | IP Australia.
+Licensing involves the owner of the IP or someone else with a right to licence the IP (the licensor) giving someone else (the licensee) permission to use – but not own – their IP usually in exchange for payment.
+For detailed information on types of licences and licence conditions, see How To Licence My IP | IP Australia .

 Assignment (selling or transferring your IP)

-Once the title of a registered IP right has been assigned through a contractual agreement, the transfer of the ownership can be recorded on the IP Australia register through IP Australia’s Online Services portal.
+Once the title of a registered IP right has been assigned through a contractual agreement, the transfer of the ownership can be recorded on the IP Australia register through IP Australia’s Online Services portal .

 Franchising (trade marks)